seek-oss/seek.automation.stub/README.md

 When time permits, the usage tests will be replaced with unit tests.
 Since usage tests use the Stub and listen on the specified ports, if multiple branches of this projects are built on the same build machine, there could be a conflict.

+## Troubleshooting

+If you recieve "Access Denied", please check the account that you are running your project.
+If any other problems please submit and issue or a pull request.

 ## License Information